The individuals listed below are Christians (past and present) who are

 people for an evening prophecy seminar that is really a week-long

-beast, and those who attend the complete series will be told that the
+beast, and thus those who attend his complete prophecy series will be

 Seventh-day Adventist denomination is the "one true church of